Finic8/snapshooter/README.md

 	# destination, where snapshots should be sent to
 	destination='/mnt/usb-hdd'

+	# optional prefix and postfix for the snapshot can be set here.
+	# for example the hostname of the machine, to avoid confusion,
+	# when snapshots of the root filesystem of multiple machines
+	# are be backed up on one server
+	prefix='laptop'
+	postfix=''

 	# numbers of snapshots, that should be kept.
 	# Each period must be specified in snapshooter.conf.